ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 myThread.Start;

 // Wait until the thread is done before going back to
-// the main thread
+// the main thread.
 myThread.WaitFor;

+// Free threads manually.
+myThread.Free;

-// Debug line
+// Debug line.
 WriteLn('We are in the main thread again');

+// Pause console.
 WriteLn('Press enter key to quit');
 ReadLn;